 A Breakdown of Free Bag Benefits by Airline

 Exactly what you get with your credit card depends on the airline and which credit card you've got in your wallet.
 So we've broken it down, airline-by-airline.

 Free Baggage with Alaska Airlines Credit Card

-That becomes a requirement starting March 1, 2023 for you (and up to six companions) to get a free bag on your next Alaska Airlines flight.
+That became a requirement as of March 1, 2023, for you (and up to six companions) to get a free bag on your next Alaska Airlines flight.
 For years, it wasn't necessary to actually book with the Alaska Visa Card, which carries a $95 annual fee.